pitrho/motorsports-historic-data-api/README.md

 # Testing
 We use [nose](http://nose.readthedocs.org/en/latest/) for running tests.
-To run the full test suite make sure Postgres.app is running then use:
+To run the full test suite make sure Postgres is running then use:

 	honcho run nosetests -v test

+The testing database is `postgresql://localhost/historic_api_test` by default and can be overridden by specifying the `TEST_DATABASE_URL` variable in your environment.

 # Other Stuff